clij/clij-docs/reference.md

 <a name="CLIJ_countNonZeroPixelsSliceBySliceSphere"></a>
 ## CLIJ_countNonZeroPixelsSliceBySliceSphere

-Counts non-zero pixels in a sphere around every pixel slice by slice in a stack.Put the number in the result image.
+Counts non-zero pixels in a sphere around every pixel slice by slice in a stack and puts the resulting number in the destination image stack.

 **Parameters**: Image source, Image destination, Number radiusX, Number radiusY